-The following graph compares the five year cumulative total shareholder return on the Shares to the cumulative total return (assuming reinvestment of dividends) of the TSX SmallCap Index, assuming an initial investment of \$100 was made on March 31, 2007.
+The following graph compares the five year cumulative total shareholder return on the Shares to the cumulative total return (assuming reinvestment of dividends) of the TSX SmallCap Index, assuming an initial investment of \$100 was made on April 1, 2008.
 In 2009, the Company changed its fiscal year end from March 31 to December 31.
-Due to the change in fiscal year end, information displayed for December 31, 2009 is for a ninemonth fiscal year while information displayed for the years March 31, 2006 to March 31, 2009 and for December 31, 2010 is for a twelve-month fiscal year.
+Due to the change in fiscal year end, information displayed for December 31, 2009 is for a ninemonth fiscal year while information displayed for the years ended March 31, 2009, December 31, 2010 and December 31, 2011, are for twelve-month fiscal years.
 The price performance of the Shares as shown on the graph does not necessarily indicate future price performance.

-Year March 31, March 31, December 3 2007 2008 2009 31, 2009 2010 Powertech Uranium Corp. \$100.00 \$30.92 \$6.23 \$9.98 \$7.73 TSX SmallCap Index \$100.00 \$88.38 \$46.12 \$75.69 \$99.40
+Year April 1, March 31, December 31, December 31, December 31, 2008 Powertech Uranium Corp. \$100.00 \$20.16 \$32.26 \$24.60 \$6.85 TSX SmallCap Index \$100.00 \$52.18 \$85.64 \$112.46 \$91.78

 As described above, the Compensation Committee considers various factors in determining the compensation of the NEOs.
-Performance of the Shares is one performance measure that is reviewed but there is no direct correlation between Share performance and executive compensation.
+Performance of the Shares is one performance measure that is reviewed but there is generally no direct correlation between Share performance and executive compensation.

 The Company operates in a commodities-related business and the Share price is impacted by the market price of uranium, which has fluctuated widely over the past five years and is affected by numerous factors that are difficult to predict and beyond the Company's control.
 The Share price is also affected by other factors beyond the Company's control, including general and industry-specific economic and market conditions.
-The trend shown by the performance graph represents a sharp decline in shareholder value between 2007 and March 31, 2009, but relative stability since March 31, 2009.
-Given the Company's stage of development, the Compensation Committee evaluates performance by reference to its long-term business plan rather than by short-term changes in Share price, based on its view that its long-term performance will be reflected by Share performance over the long-term.
+The trend shown by the performance graph represents a sharp decline in shareholder value between 2008 and March 31, 2009, relative stability between then and March 2011, and then a drop in March 2011 that coincided with the earthquake and tsunami in Japan and the resultant damaging effect on certain nuclear reactors located there.

-From 2007 to March 31, 2009, the salaries paid to NEOs increased as a result of a commensurate increase in responsibilities in connection with the permitting processes for the Company's Dewey-Burdock and Centennial Projects and other Company activities.
+Given the Company's stage of development, the Compensation Committee generally evaluates performance by reference to its long-term business plan rather than by short-term changes in Share price, based on its view that its long-term performance will be reflected by Share performance over the long-term.
+From 2008 to March 31, 2009, the salaries paid to NEOs increased as a result of a commensurate increase in responsibilities in connection with the permitting processes for the Company's Dewey-Burdock and Centennial Projects and other Company activities.
 During the nine-month fiscal year ended December 31, 2009, the salaries paid to NEOs decreased as a result of the economic situation prevalent at that time.
 In the year ended December 31, 2010, salaries paid to NEOs remained consistent with salaries paid to NEOs in 2009.
+In the year ended December 31, 2011, salaries paid to NEOs remained consistent with salaries paid to NEOs in 2010, however, in November 2011, in part because of the negative market impact on uranium companies that resulted from the March 2011 events in Japan, certain NEOs and employees of the Company agreed to enter into deferred compensation arrangements, pursuant to which they agreed to defer receipt of a portion of their salaries until no later than October 31, 2013.